Pepe (footballer, born 1983): 2008–2014: Naturalisation and early international career

-Euro 2016 Champion and 2017 Confederations Cup
+2016–2019: European champion, Nations League title and 100 caps

-Pepe was named man of the match in the Euro 2016 final, helping his team to keep a clean-sheet in a 1–0 extra-time victory over hosts France and win his nation's first ever international title.
+Pepe started in central defence in six of Portugal's seven matches at UEFA Euro 2016.
+After missing the semi-final against Wales with a thigh injury, he returned to the team for the final, where he was named man of the match, helping his team to keep a clean-sheet in a 1–0 extra-time victory over hosts France and win Portugal's first ever international title.
 His performance in the final was particularly noted by Sky Sports and Football Paradise's Juuso Kilpeläinen for being firm and disciplined.

 On 2 July 2017, in the third-place match against Mexico at the 2017 FIFA Confederations Cup, Pepe scored an injury time equaliser to send the match into extra-time.
 Portugal eventually won the match 2–1 to capture the bronze medal.

-2018 World Cup and Euro 2020

 In Portugal's opening match against Spain during the 2018 World Cup, Pepe went down after a collision with Spain forward Diego Costa, who then took the ball into the penalty area before scoring.
 The goal was checked by the video assistant referee (VAR), who allowed the goal to stand.
 In Portugal's second match, Pepe went down after he was tapped on the back by Morocco's Medhi Benatia.
 In the BBC studio, former footballer Rio Ferdinand called Pepe's dive "embarrassing".
 Former striker Didier Drogba also expressed derision for Pepe, stating "he's been doing this quite a few times".
 Pepe scored in Portugal's 2–1 defeat against Uruguay in the last 16.

 On 6 September 2018 in a friendly match against Croatia at the Estádio do Algarve, Pepe earned his 100th cap.
 He captained the side and headed an equaliser from Pizzi's cross to secure a 1–1 draw.

+Pepe was part of Portugal's squad for their UEFA Nations League win in 2019.
+He captained the team in three of the four Group 3 matches, before starting in central defence in the semi-final against Switzerland.
+During the match, he fractured his right shoulder which led to his missing the 2019 UEFA Nations League Final which Portugal won 1–0 against the Netherlands.

+2020–2024: Final international tournaments and retirement

 Due to Zlatan Ibrahimović's injury, 38-year-old Pepe was the oldest outfield player at the delayed UEFA Euro 2020 finals in June 2021.
 On 11 November that year, he was sent off in a goalless draw away to the Republic of Ireland in 2022 FIFA World Cup qualification.